mandanaD/calculater/README.md

 2. Install dependencies: `npm install`
 3. Run the app: `npm start`
 4. Open the app in your browser at `http://localhost:3000`

-## Contributions

-Contributions to the calculator app are welcome.
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.